alchem1ster/AddOns-Update-Tool/docs/dulwich/objectspec.md

 #### Arguments

   - `repo` - A` Repo` object
-  - `commitish` - A string referring to a single commit.
+  - `committish` - A string referring to a single commit.
 - `Returns` - A Commit object

 #### Raises